 Arguably the best first-person shooter in the App Store, Call of Duty (iOS, Android) is exceptional with controller support.
 This massively popular multiplayer hit includes a number of game modes, including battle royale, 5v5 team deathmatch, sniper versus sniper and so much more.

 Xbox, PS4 and MFi controllers are instantly mapped so that you can jump directly into gameplay.
 Call of Duty players who use the console will immediately recognize maps from Black Ops and Modern Warfare adding to the playability.
-The game is free to download, but unsurprisingly, there are numerous in-app purchases including new outfits, gear, weapons, accessories, etc.

 7. Dead Cells